When you think of Florida, aka The Sunshine State, you probably think of sun-drenched beaches and bustling theme parks.

 She is keen to put on a show and is seemingly craving the spotlight she could never capture in life.

-Coral Castle sits in the Southern part of Miami-Dade County and it is a well-known landmark in the area.
-This is partly due to the immense coral structures and partly thanks to the mystery that surrounds the stunning sculpture garden.
+Coral Castle sits in the Southern part of Miami-Dade County, and it is a well-known landmark in the area.
+This is partly due to the immense coral structures and partly thanks to the mystery surrounding the stunning sculpture garden.

-The huge pieces of stone were quarried, cut, transported, and constructed by Edward Leedskalnin in 1923 and has drawn comparisons with the great pyramids in Egypt.
+The huge stone pieces were quarried, cut, transported, and constructed by Edward Leedskalnin in 1923 and have drawn comparisons with the great pyramids in Egypt.
 How exactly did one man do all of this on his own?

 We will never know exactly how he built his castle and everything in it – including the furniture, art, doors, and so on.
-However, what we do know is that he was incredibly proud of his castle and his apparition is often spotted observing his handiwork during tours!
+However, we know that he was incredibly proud of his castle and his apparition is often spotted observing his handiwork during tours!

-The City of Miami Cemetery is the oldest burial ground in Miami and it is home to the Earthly remains of several well-known names including the likes of Julia Tuttle, The Burdine Family, and Carrie Miller – the woman who was buried in her bed rather than in a casket!
+The City of Miami Cemetery is the oldest burial ground in Miami.
+It is home to the Earthly remains of several well-known names, including Julia Tuttle, The Burdine Family, and Carrie Miller – the woman who was buried in her bed rather than in a casket!

-The cemetery is split into 3 different sections in order to keep Jews, blacks, and military personnel separate.
+The cemetery is split into 3 different sections to keep Jews, blacks, and military personnel separate.

 Nobody has lived in the Deering Estate since the 1980s, but that certainly does not mean that this beautiful mansion is completely uninhabited!
-In fact, Deering Estate is often considered to be one of the most haunted places in South Florida, and not without very good reason.
+Deering Estate is often considered one of South Florida’s most haunted places, and not without good reason.

-The history of this estate actually stretches back 50,000 years thanks to the variety of prehistoric burial mounds and fossils that have been uncovered on the grounds over the years.
+This estate’s history actually stretches back 50,000 years, thanks to the variety of prehistoric burial mounds and fossils that have been uncovered on the grounds over the years.
 Tours and paranormal investigations of the property are now offered regularly.